Psalms For Life

 9 Be gracious to me, YHWH

-for I’m in distress.
+because I’m in distress.

 My grief is wasting my vision

-my soul and my body too.
+my body and soul too.

 10 My life is worn out by sadness